vivid-planet/comet-docs/docs/Overview/Microservices.md

 id: Microservices
 ---

-A typical Comet Application has an API, an Admin, and optionally multiple sites.
+A typical COMET DXP Application has an API, an Admin, and optionally multiple sites.

 ### API